rudfoss/practical-react-with-typescript/README.md

 ## Cloning the repository

 To work with the code we need to [clone](https://git-scm.com/docs/git-clone) the repository to our machine.
 We will do this at the start of the course, but you can also do this in advance if you want to get a small head start 🚀.
-To do this open a terminal in the folder where you wish to store the repository and run this command:
+To clone the repository open a terminal in the folder where you wish to store the repository and run this command:

 ```bash
 $ git clone https://github.com/rudfoss/practical-react-with-typescript.git prwt